 More duplicate file questions

-If you see a file with the intended name and then (1) or (2) or any number within parenthesis, this indicates that there was already a file with the same file name when you downloaded or copied the file.
-Rather than overwrite your current file, your computer appended a number to the file name so that the files could both exist in the same place.
+If you see a file with the intended name and then (1) or (2) or any number within parenthesis, this indicates that there was already a file with the same name when you downloaded or copied the file.
+Rather than overwrite your current file, your computer appended a number to the file name so that the files could exist in the same place.
 The number is just a way of making a unique file name and does not indicate duplicate files are still present.

 If this article was helpful to you, please let me know in the comments.
 I’ll also share your notes with my family member.
 I think she will like not being the only one with “silly tech questions” (of course, silly questions don’t exist!)